garbados/distributed-storage-mesh/README.md

 ;;> "hello world"
 ```

-This URN contains the convergence key and the reference
+This URN contains the information needed to find
-of the root block in the tree of blocks composing the content.
+the root block in the tree of blocks composing the content.
-Thus, it should be treated as a sort of password:
+Thus, it should be treated as a sort of password or address:
 if you have the readcap, you know how to find the content.

 When you save content, you are granted a lease on it.